wrsx/compose-router/docs/docs/fundamentals/structural-changes.md

 This can be particularly useful when you only want sections of your navigation graph to exist under certain conditions.

-For example, you might split your navigation graph into authenticated and un-authenticate sections:
+For example, you might split your navigation graph into authenticated and un-authenticated sections:

 ```kotlin
 Router(rootNavigator, key = signedIn) {